Opel Kadett A: Engines

 The new four-cylinder, oversquare one-litre water-cooled Opel OHV engine weighed only 96 kg and was the first all-new engine developed by Opel since before the war.
 The side-mounted camshaft was driven not through gear-cogs but using a single chain with a hydraulic tensioner, the valve train employing rocker-arms and light-weight hollow rods.
 The arrangement was low on weight and on friction, permitting engine speeds above 6,000 rpm.
 The pistons were formed from an aluminium-alloy and incorporated a bimetal expansion strip to ensure uniform thermal expansion.
 The three-bearing forged crankshaft was of more traditional construction.
 The carefully designed aluminium inlet manifold provided for efficient feed of the fuel-mixture to the cylinders and helped provide the engine with good fuel economy characteristics.

 The engine came with a choice from two power levels.
 For the standard 10N engine maximum output was listed as 40 PS at 5,000 rpm, and in October 1963 the high compression "1.0 S-Motor" (10S) was added, sharing the 993 cc capacity of the original power unit, but offering a maximum 48 PS of power at 5,400 rpm.
 The more powerful 10S engine also featured modifications to the inlet manifold, cylinders and camshaft along with a carburetor employing larger 36 mm diameter than the 30 mm used on the standard engine.
 This came with an 8.8:1 compression ratio whereas the 40 PS engine used a compression ratio of only 7.8:1.
 Higher compression ratios for performance versions of standard engines were a growing trend in West Germany in the 1960s, led by Opel and Ford, and made possible by the growing availability of higher octane "Super" grade fuel at filling stations.

-The care taken over the detailed design of the new engine was rewarded with a power unit which earned widespread respect in the industry and, at least with the Kadett A, tended to outlive the rest of the car in which it was fitted.
-In later incarnations both the 1.0 litre unit and an enlarged 1.2 litre version were still used in small Opels, including the first Opel Corsa (and Vauxhall Nova) well into the 1990s.
+The care taken over the detailed design of the new engine was rewarded with a power unit which earned widespread respect in the industry and, at least with the Kadett A, and indeed stayed with the next four generations of Kadett - finally ending with the entry level 1.2 litre version in the Kadett E. The 1.0 litre version of the engine was still being fitted to the Opel Corsa A (and its sister model the Vauxhall Nova) as late as 1992.